Premier League Darts 2018 Betting: Week 11

 We may have lost two throwers but we still have five games this week with Raymond Van Barneveld and Peter Wright scheduled to play twice.
 First to the Oche is Barney as he takes on Daryl Gurney and we have a tight market for this one with Gurney just ahead at best odds of 16/11 with Sport Pesa.

-The draw is on offer here at a top price of 15/4 with bet365 and with neither darter looking particularly impressive in the early groups, 6-6 could come into play here.
+The draw is on offer here at a top price and with neither darter looking particularly impressive in the early groups, 6-6 could come into play here.

 Enter the Favourite

 Simon Whitlock started the 2018 renewal with a run of straight wins but the Australian could be in for a tough evening as he takes on the league leader Michael Van Gerwen.
 The odds setters certainly back up that theory with Whitlock quoted at best odds of 10/1 with Betway and SportingBet while MVG is down at 2/9 with Sport Pesa.

 The draw comes in here at a top price of 15/2 with Unibet and Coral but based on form and quality, it’s hard to argue with those numbers.

 If the form guide is anything to go by, the clash between Rob Cross and Michael Smith should be the game of the night.
 Smith started the groups with a run of straight wins and while Cross started his first Premier League with two straight defeats, the World Champion recovered to go on a winning streak of his own.

 Smith is buoyant after his 7-0 demolition of Van Barneveld last time out but the market isn’t as tight as we might have expected.
 Cross is odds on with most outlets and available at best odds of Even Money with William Hill and BetFred while Smith follows on at a top price of 12/5 with and Unibet.